-Investors are on the edge of their collective seats, hoping that Deckers Outdoor (NAS: DECK) will top analyst expectations for the fifth consecutive quarter.
-The company will unveil its latest earnings Thursday.
-Deckers Outdoor is a designer, producer, marketer, and brand manager of innovative, high-quality footwear and accessories.
+Deckers Outdoor (NAS: DECK) will try to beat its earnings estimates for the fifth consecutive quarter.
+The company will unveil its latest earnings on Thursday, Feb.
+23. Deckers Outdoor is a designer, producer, marketer, and brand manager of innovative, high-quality footwear and accessories.

 What analysts say:

-Buy, sell, or hold?: Analysts strongly back Deckers Outdoor, with 11 of 12 rating it a buy and the remainder rating it a hold.
+Buy, sell, or hold?: Analysts are bullish on this stock.
+Only one rates it as a sell, while 12 recommend it as a buy.
 Analysts like Deckers Outdoor better than competitor Wolverine World Wide overall.
-Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared with three months ago.
+While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.

-Revenue Forecasts: On average, analysts predict $387 million in revenue this quarter.
-That would represent a rise of 39.3% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $564.6 million in revenue this quarter.
+That would represent a rise of 31.3% from the year-ago quarter.

-Wall Street Earnings Expectations: The average analyst estimate is earnings of $1.34 per share.
-Estimates range from $1.28 to $1.41.
+Wall Street earnings expectations: The average analyst estimate is earnings of $3.12 per share.
+Estimates range from $3.01 to $3.25.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 88.9% assigning it an "outperform" rating.
-The community at large agrees with the All-Stars with 84.5% giving it a rating of "outperform."
-Fools have embraced Deckers Outdoor and haven't been shy with their opinions lately, logging 307 posts in the past 30 days.
+CAPS All-Stars are solidly supporting the stock, with 88.8% assigning it an "outperform" rating.
+Most of the community is in line with the All-Stars, with 84.3% awarding it a rating of "outperform."
+Fools are impressed with Deckers Outdoor, though the message boards have been quiet lately with only three posts in the past 30 days.
 Despite the majority sentiment in favor of Deckers Outdoor, the stock has a middling CAPS rating of three out of five stars.

 At the time thisarticle was published